ayushsrivastava7/ayushsrivastava7/README.md

 - 👋 Hi, I’m Ayush Srivastava   ----@ayushsrivastava7
-- 👀 I’m interested in Software Engineering and Management
+- 👀 I’m interested in Software related jobs in Companies.
-- 🌱 I’m currently learning Computer Science & Engineering
+- 🌱 I’m currently pursuing Computer Science & Engineering
-- 💞️ I’m looking to collaborate on IT Companies
+- 💞️ I’m looking for a reputated Company to work in.
 - 📫 How to reach me ----ayush121th@gmail.com

 <!---